Put Active Listening Into Practice: A Leadership Skill That Drives Results

 - Avoid getting defensive

-- Improve retention – practice paraphrasing
+- Improve retention by practicing paraphrasing

 - Listen with the “Whole You”